 Seasonal activities in Holly River State Park

 There are plenty of outdoor activities that can be enjoyed during your RV stay at Holly River State Park.
-Within the camping areas, there are courts for volleyball, badminton, and others such as basketball, in addition to croquet and horseshoes.
+Within the camping areas, there are courts for volleyball, badminton, tennis, and basketball, in addition to croquet and horseshoes.
 Between Memorial Day and Labor Day, there are also planned activities that include nature hikes, films, and marshmallow roasts.
-Be sure to check with the park program coordinator to see what activities are taking place while you'll be camping there.
+Be sure to check with the park program coordinator to see what events are taking place during your summer vacation.

-While the park is located on the Holly River, the water is pretty fast moving for safe swimming.
-Instead, there was a swimming pool constructed for recreational usage in the park.
-It is open from Memorial Day to Labor Day.
-It is also closed except for weekends from mid-August to Labor Day, so you may want to check with the park prior to your arrival if you are interested in using the swimming pool.
+While the park is located on the Holly River, the current usually proves too strong for safe swimming.
+But that doesn't mean you shouldn't bring your bathing suits along with you in the pop-up.
+A swimming pool was constructed for recreational use in the park and is open from Memorial Day to Labor Day except for Mondays.
+The pool is also closed on weekdays from mid-August to Labor Day, so you may want to check with the park before your arrival if you are interested in using the swimming pool.

-There is plenty of fishing to be had in Holly River State Park.
-It is located on the Left Fork of the Holly River, and it is a swift-moving river.
-A West Virginia fishing license is required to take part in fishing and can be obtained online prior to your trip.
-If you're interested in fishing, there is also a trout rearing pond located within the park.
-Information can be provided by the park if you're interested in learning more about preserving these fish for future generations.
+The swift waters on the Left Fork of the Holly River make for some great fishing.
+Anglers will likely have the most luck reeling in trout out of these quick-moving currents in the spring, as the DNR begins stocking the river in February.
+A West Virginia fishing license is required to take part in fishing and can be obtained online before your trip.
+If the river proves unfruitful, there is also a trout-rearing pond located within the park.
+The park can provide information if you're interested in learning more about preserving these fish for future generations.

 There are several sites for geocaching located within Holly River State Park.
-This outdoor activity can be done any time of year and involves using a GPS or mobile device to find the hidden cache, which generally contains a "treasure."
-This park contains three hidden sites, so be sure to look for them while you're hiking or RV camping in the park.
-Anyone can participate in this activity, as long as they have the necessary equipment for this hi-tech treasure hunt.
+This outdoor activity can be done at any time of year and involves using a GPS or mobile device to find the hidden cache, which generally contains a treasure.
+This park includes three hidden sites, so be sure to look for them while you're hiking or RV camping in the park.
+Anyone can participate in this activity, as long as they have the necessary equipment for this high-tech treasure hunt.

-There are over 42 miles of trails that can be explored in Holly River State Park, covering a range of difficulty.
-Many of these trails must be shared with bikers and horseback riders.
-They include trails that provide access to the park's waterfalls, such as the Tramontane Trail, which provides views of the park's "secret" waterfall, Mystic Falls.
-Laurel Fork Trail is a trail that is rated easy and also meets accessible guidelines; this trail provides rest areas and signs that include the park's history in Braille.
+Lace-up your hiking boots and get out of the motorhome for an afternoon.
+There are over 42 miles of easy to difficult-level trails waiting for you to explore in Holly River State Park.
+Hikers should be mindful that many of these trails are multi-use, and hikers share the trails with bikers and horseback riders.
+Several trails provide access to the park's waterfalls, such as the Tramontane Trail, which features views of the park's secret waterfall, Mystic Falls.
+Laurel Fork Trail is a trail that is rated easy and also meets accessibility guidelines.
+This trail offers rest areas and signs about the park's history.